The diversity-multiplexing tradeoff of the MIMO Z interference channel: Explicit GDMT of the MIMO Z-IC

 where $d_{\mathcal{O}_i}(r_i)$ for $i=1,2$ and $i=s$ are given by equation \eqref{eq:single-user-outage-exponent} and Lemma~\ref{lem:ZIC-optimization-problem}, respectively. \end{thm}

-Although the computation of $d_{\mathcal{O}_s}(r_s)$ and hence characterization of the DMT of a general ZIC with arbitrary number of antennas at each node require application of numerical methods, in what follows, we shall provide closed form expressions for it for various special cases.
-Since the DMT with FCSIT acts as an upper bound to the DMT of the channel with no-CSIT or only CSIR, these expressions facilitates an easy characterization of the gap between perfect and no CSIT performances of the channel.
-The no-CSIT DMT of the channel will be characterized in section~\ref{sec:no-CSIT}, for different range of values of $\alpha_{21}$ and no of antennas at different nodes.
+Although the computation of $d_{\mathcal{O}_s}(r_s)$ and hence the characterization of the GDMT of a general Z-IC with an arbitrary number of antennas at each node requires application of numerical methods, in what follows, we shall provide closed form expressions for it for several special cases.
+Since the GDMT with CSIT acts as an upper bound to the GDMT under the No-CSIT assumption (i.e., with only CSIR), these expressions facilitate an easy characterization of the gap between perfect and No-CSIT performances of the channel.
+The No-CSIT GDMT of the channel will be characterized in Section~\ref{sec:ZIC-no-CSIT} for different range of values of $\alpha_{21}$ and number of antennas at different nodes.

-The central idea in all of the following proof is the fact that the steepest descent method provides a global optimal value of a convex optimization problem: it is well known that the steepest descent method provides a local optimal value of the objective function.
-However, a local optimal solution is equal to a global one as well, for a convex function~\cite{BV}.
-Combining the above two facts we conclude that the value obtained by the steepest descent method is actually the global minimum of the objective function.
+The central idea in all of the following proofs is the fact that the steepest descent method provides a global optimal value of a convex optimization problem: this is so because the steepest descent method provides a local optimal value of the objective function and a local optimum is equal to a global optimum for a convex function~\cite{BV}.
 The first case considered is a class of channels where all the nodes have equal number of antennas.

-\begin{thm} Consider the MIMO ZIC with $M_1=M_2=N_1= N_2=n$ and SNRs and INRs of different links are as described in Section \ref{sec_channel_model} with $\alpha_{21}=\alpha$ and $\alpha_{22}=1=\alpha_{11}$.
-The best achievable diversity order on this channel, with F-CSIT and short term average power constraint \eqref{power_constraint}, at multiplexing gain pair $(r_1,r_2)$, is given by
+\begin{thm}[The symmetric GDMT of the $(n,n,n,n)$ Z-IC] Consider the MIMO Z-IC with $M_1=M_2=N_1= N_2=n$ and SNRs and INRs of different links are as described in Section \ref{sec_channel_model} with $\alpha_{21}=\alpha$ and $\alpha_{22}=1=\alpha_{11}$.
+The best achievable diversity order on this channel, with CSIT and short term average power constraint \eqref{power_constraint}, at multiplexing gain pair $(r_1,r_2)$, is given by